TBrown211/Rapid-Prototype-1-Tristan-Ryan-Devon-/README.md

 # Rapid-Prototype-1-Tristan-Ryan-Devon-
+## Design Rationale
+We want players to experience the joy of flying around with a jetpack while overcoming unique challenges.
+While jet packs have been used in games before, they usually take the form of a temporary power up.
+We want to test how a jetpack can be used as the primary form of navigation.

 ### What is our Mechanic
 - Jetpack function to fly over pitfalls and navigate through our small obstacle course